M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 the PartTest class in the test package.
 - Location is:

-Task J:
-- J.  Remove the class files for any unused validators in order to clean your code.
+Task J: Remove the class files for any unused validators in order to clean your code.
 - Files removed were: